Lowell Line

 Lowell Line service runs on the New Hampshire Main Line, originally built as the Boston and Lowell Railroad in 1835.
 It was leased by the Boston and Maine Railroad in 1887.
-Local service operated between Boston and Concord, New Hampshire, with most trains using the Woburn Loop.
+Local service operated between Boston and Concord, New Hampshire, with most trains using the Woburn Loop until 1959.
 The final Concord service ended in 1967 during the transition to Massachusetts Bay Transportation Authority subsidization, leaving Lowell–Boston and Woburn–Boston service.
 Concord service briefly resumed in 1980–81; Woburn service ended in 1981.